Some people think it’s funny to talk about family goals, because they link goals with business and a family is not a business.

 Goal setting questions

-Answer the following questions honestly, even if they are tough, because you and only you can instruct your taxi driver and you can’t cheat your driver.
+Answer the following questions honestly, even if they are tough, because you and only you can direct your taxi driver and you can’t cheat your driver.

 - From 1 to 100 (100 = as happy as can be), how happy are you with your parenting?